youth-of-may/youth-of-may/README.md

 <h1>Hi, I'm Princess👋</h1>

-- 🌱 I'm currently learning Java & Python.
+- 🌱 I'm currently learning machine learning and blockchain.
-- 👀 I'm interested in mobile development, machine learning, and robotics.
+- 👀 I'm interested in web development, machine learning, and blockchain.
 - 📫 How to reach me: @ainttprincess on IG

 <section>